The-Xiting-Way/Python-Jupyter-Notebook-Premium-Notes/README.md

 # Python-jupyter-notebook-premium-notes
-Designed in the simplest way to make it in the best way, These Python Notes in Jupyter notebook are onky thing you need to get started withone of the most popular and best languages python
+Designed in the simplest way, These Python Notes in Jupyter notebook are the only thing you need to get started with one of the most popular and best languages python as a begineer.
+These are self written notes + codes inspired by the best instructors in the community

 IMP :